spalax/lab-maintainer/README.md

 $ node index.js

-Then type in your browser http://localhost:8080
+Type in your browser http://localhost:8080